Ennio De Giorgi: Mathematical work

-His earliest work was on the aim to develop a regularity theory for minimal hypersurfaces, changing how we view the advanced theory of minimal surfaces and calculus of variations forever.
+De Giorgi's earliest work aimed to develop a regularity theory for minimal hypersurfaces, changing how we view the advanced theory of minimal surfaces and calculus of variations forever.
 The proof required De Giorgi to develop his own version of geometric measure theory along with a related key compactness theorem.
 With these results, he was able to conclude that a minimal hypersurface is analytic outside a closed subset of codimension at least two.
 He also established regularity theory for all minimal surfaces in a similar manner.

-He solved 19th Hilbert problem on the regularity of solutions of elliptic partial differential equations.
-Before his results, mathematicians were not able to venture beyond second order nonlinear elliptic equations in two variables.
-In a major breakthrough, De Giorgi proved that solutions of uniformly elliptic second order equations of divergence form, with only measurable coefficients, were Hölder continuous.
+De Giorgi solved 19th Hilbert problem on the regularity of solutions of elliptic partial differential equations.
+Before his results, mathematicians were not able to venture beyond second-order nonlinear elliptic equations in two variables.
+In a major breakthrough, De Giorgi proved that solutions of uniformly elliptic second-order equations of divergence form, with only measurable coefficients, were Hölder continuous.
 His proof was proved in 1956/57 in parallel with John Nash's, who was also working on and solved Hilbert's problem.
 His results were the first to be published, and it was anticipated that either mathematician would win the 1958 Fields Medal, but it was not to be.
-Nevertheless, de Giorgi's work opened up the field of nonlinear elliptic partial differential equations in higher dimensions which paved a new period for all of mathematical analysis.
+Nevertheless, De Giorgi's work opened up the field of nonlinear elliptic partial differential equations in higher dimensions which paved a new period for all of mathematical analysis.

 Almost all of his work relates to partial differential equations, minimal surfaces and calculus of variations; these notify the early triumphs of the then-unestablished field of geometric analysis.
 The work of Karen Uhlenbeck, Shing-Tung Yau and many others have taken inspiration from De Giorgi which have been and continue to be extended and rebuilt in powerful and effective mannerisms.

 De Giorgi's conjecture for boundary reaction terms in dimension ≤ 5 was solved by Alessio Figalli and Joaquim Serra, which was one of the results mentioned in Figalli's 2018 Fields Medal lecture given by Luis Caffarelli.

-His work on minimal surfaces, partial differential equations and calculus of variations earned him huge and lasting fame in the mathematical community, and was awarded many honours for his contributions, including the Caccioppoli Prize in 1960, the National Prize of Accademia dei Lincei from the President of the Italian Republic in 1973, and the Wolf Prize from the President of the Israel Republic in 1990.
+De Giorgi's work on minimal surfaces, partial differential equations and calculus of variations earned him huge and lasting fame in the mathematical community, and he was awarded many honours for his contributions, including the Caccioppoli Prize in 1960, the National Prize of Accademia dei Lincei from the President of the Italian Republic in 1973, and the Wolf Prize in 1990.
 He was also awarded Honoris Causa degrees in Mathematics from the University of Paris in 1983 at a ceremony at the Sorbonne and in Philosophy from the University of Lecce in 1992.
 He was elected to many academies including the Accademia dei Lincei, the Pontifical Academy of Sciences, the Academy of Sciences of Turin, the Lombard Institute of Science and Letters, the Académie des Sciences in Paris, and the National Academy of Sciences of the United States.
-At the International Congress of Mathematicians he was invited to be plenary speaker in 1966 in Moscow and was an invited speaker in 1983 in Warsaw.
+At the International Congress of Mathematicians he was invited to be the plenary speaker in 1966 in Moscow and was an invited speaker in 1983 in Warsaw.